OpenInternet/Infuse/content/learning-path/1/module-7.en.md

 Phishing emails are usually just the first step in an attack.
 Most try to get the targeted person to visit a web page with a specific attack objective.
 This skill module will teach you to **look at attacker-controlled websites to understand their actions** and potentially **uncover further attacker-controlled infrastructure** or attack vectors used in the attacks.
 Note that websites can be extremely complicated, with behavior ranging from simple credential-stealing impersonation pages to complex attacks against the web browser or browsing device itself.

 Note that interacting with malicious websites can put the analyst themself at risk.
-Make sure to set up and use an isolated environment ([see Subtopic 3](#subtopic-3-operational-security-safe-handling-of-links-and-infrastructure)), and to collect and safely store all web pages.
+Make sure to set up and use an isolated environment ([see Module 3](/en/learning-path/1/module-3/)), and to collect and safely store all web pages.
 Lastly, this skill intersects with and leads into the Malware Analysis learning path.

 ## Objectives